DJCordhose/ecmascript-2015-iojs/README.md

 console.log(musician.toString()); // This is Lemmy, let's get loud
 ```

 And it is even possible to use property names that are defined dynamically using a function call.
-Note that this feature requires the `--harmony-computed-property-names`
+Note that prior to io.js 3.0 this feature requires the `--harmony-computed-property-names`
  switch to be set:

 ```JavaScript